valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

 Other: Resourse utilization, Precision, Usability, Availability, etc.

-    Each Architectural staly have plusses and minuses.
+    Each Architectural style have plusses and minuses.

 ## Resources